 To summarize the entire topic in one sentence, music studio acoustic treatment is the amazing result of acoustical engineering designed to dampen and diffuse sound waves inside of a room to minimize constructive and deconstructive interference, thereby increasing the clarity of the mental imaging of the sound field.
 That's a whopper.
 Let's break it down to easier to understand chunks throughout this guide.

-Note: A common misconception during these discussions is that treatment includes soundproofing.
+Note: A common misconception during these discussions is that treatment includes soundproofing a room.
 It does NOT!
 That's an entirely separate discussion that needs to take place before your studio building and room is even constructed.
 For 99% of us, it's far too late for that.

 What is this acoustic wall covering made out of?
 This answer depends on the type of paneling we're talking about, but the three possible answers are generally: